Weekendwire

 Price Tiers: What You Get At Each Level

-At this price, something is being compromised — usually the battery (cheap cells that degrade quickly), the motor (underpowered), or the frame (heavy, poor welds).
-You might get lucky, but warranties are often short or nonexistent.
+Under $800, something is always getting compromised — usually the battery with cheap cells that degrade quickly, an underpowered motor, or a heavy frame with questionable welds.
+You might get lucky, but warranties at this price point tend to be short or nonexistent.

-This is where reputable brands offer solid bikes with name-brand batteries, decent motors, and reasonable warranties.
-Brands like Mooncool operate in this range and deliver surprisingly good value by selling direct to consumer.
+The $1,000-1,500 range is where we'd tell most people to shop.
+This is where reputable brands offer solid bikes with name-brand batteries, decent motors, and warranties that actually mean something.
+Brands like Mooncool operate here and deliver surprisingly good value by cutting out the retailer and selling direct.

-Better components across the board — mid-drive motors, larger batteries, hydraulic disc brakes, better displays.
-Worth it if you're commuting daily or riding in hilly terrain.
+Between $1,500 and $2,500, you're getting meaningfully better components across the board — mid-drive motors, larger batteries, hydraulic disc brakes, and nicer displays.
+It's worth the jump if you're commuting daily or riding serious hills.

-Carbon frames, top-tier components, integrated lighting and GPS.
-Diminishing returns for casual riders, but justified for daily commuters who want the best ride quality.
+Above $2,500, you're into carbon frames, top-tier components, and integrated lighting and GPS.
+The returns diminish quickly for casual riders, but daily commuters who want the best possible ride quality won't regret it.

 Best Value Range